 While our understanding of all the intricacies of the transportation industry is not what sets us apart from other factoring companies out there, it does allow us to provide the level of service that we consistently strive for.
 In addition, our team consists of multilingual factoring specialist that can fluently speak Russian, Bulgarian, Serbian, Romanian, Spanish, Polish, Greek, and Ukrainian in addition to English.

 Since our company’s first factoring transaction back in the summer of 1997 our factoring program has helped thousands of freight companies throughout the nation; many of which that have grown their fleets to a national footprint.
-And now, over two decades later, Saint John Capital continues its dream by offering an array of factoring services to the largest and most respected names in the industry.
+And now, many years later, Saint John Capital continues its dream by offering an array of factoring services to the largest and most respected names in the industry.

 The Saint John Capital offices are located within the historic landmark building at Pickwick Theatre in downtown Park Ridge, a suburb of Chicago, Illinois.
 Park Ridge, a picturesque suburb of 37,775 residents, is in a key geographic location, close to O’Hare Airport, major expressways and rail transportation.
 It has a strong small-town, hometown charm, with cupolas, church spires and the 100-foot tower of the historic Art Deco Pickwick Theatre defining its unique skyline.
 Its slogan, “A Wonderful Place,” describes a prime residential community with tree-lined streets, pleasing architecture, and outstanding schools, parks and library.
 Stop by and visit our offices and afterwards take advantage of all the town has to offer, including an array of fine dining establishments, boutiques, and public courtyards.